Contextual Robust State Estimation in Distribution Systems with Real-Time Unobservability and Scarce Data: METHODOLOGY

-Finally, the outer minimization searches for a state estimate $x$ that conforms with both the available measurements and the least favorable reweighting of the neighbors under the three restrictions mentioned above.
+Finally, the outer minimization searches for a state estimate $x$ that conforms with both the available measurements and the least favorable reweighting of the neighbors (i.e., the plausible pseudo-measurements vectors) under the four restrictions mentioned above.
 In doing so, the system state estimation is made robust against the unavoidable inference error incurred by the vanilla K-NN.

 Unlike the general distributionally robust approach with contextual information introduced in~\cite{esteban2022distributionally}, model~\eqref{eq:robust_K-NNse_minmax} possesses a distinct feature that makes it particularly appealing for enhancing robustness in the non-convex optimization involved in state estimation: it can be efficiently reformulated as the equivalent single-level minimization problem~\eqref{eq:robust_K-NNse}, which remains \emph{as tractable as} the vanilla K-NN state estimator~\eqref{eq:vanilla}.
-This reformulation requires only the addition of $|S_t| + 2$ variables and $2|S_t|+1$ constraints (recall that the size of $S_t$ is small) and leverages the fact that the inner maximization in~\eqref{eq:robust_K-NNse_minmax} is a linear program.
+This reformulation requires only the addition of $2|\mathcal{S}_t| + 1$ variables and $3|\mathcal{S}_t|$ constraints (recall that the size of $\mathcal{S}_t$ is small) and leverages the fact that the inner maximization in~\eqref{eq:robust_K-NNse_minmax} is a linear program.
 As such, the transformation is achieved by deriving the dual of the inner maximization problem (with dual variables corresponding to each set of constraints in~\eqref{eq:robust_K-NNse_minmax} indicated after a colon) and combining the resulting minimization with the original outer problem as follows:

-For a given value of the robustness parameter $\rho$, we solve problem \eqref{eq:robust_K-NNse} in two steps, where the first one is intended to identify a good initial feasible solution.
-For this purpose, we warm-start the optimization by fixing the state estimate $x$ to the value obtained from the vanilla estimator, denoted $\hat{x}^{v}_t$.
-This choice is motivated by the fact that, by solving \eqref{eq:robust_K-NNse}, we seek to improve on the vanilla K-NN estimate.
-With $x$ fixed, the problem becomes linear in the dual variables $\lambda_s$, $\mu_1$, and $\mu_2$.
-We solve this simplified problem to obtain initial estimates $\hat{\lambda}_s$, $\hat{\mu}_1$, and $\hat{\mu}_2$ for the dual variables.

-In the second step, we use these dual variable estimates together with the associated vanilla state estimate $\hat{x}^{v}_t$ to initialize and solve the full non-linear optimization problem~\eqref{eq:robust_K-NNse} over both $x$ and the dual variables.
-This second step thus delivers the target contextual robust state estimate.
-Although the full problem is non-convex due to the non-linear dependence of the measurements on the state (via $h^a(x)$ and $h^d(x)$), this two-stage approach helps guide the solver towards a better local optimum and accelerates convergence.
-We denote the final robust estimate resulting from this procedure as $\hat{x}^{r}_t \in \texttt{Robust}(\mathcal{S}_t, z^{a}_{t}, K, \hat{x}^v_{t}, \rho)$, emphasizing its dependence on the training set, the available measurements, the number of nearest neighbors, the initialization from the vanilla estimate, and the chosen robustness level.